JCulpepper88/SaveTheKitty/README.md

 Get the weapon and kill the monster before it gets to the kitty!
 The monster moves in a random direction every half second.

 Each of the levels is an array of characters parsed by the program.
-After completing all the levels, you return to level 1, but the monster doubles in speed.
+The user begins with 2 lives.
+After completing all the levels, you return to level 1, but the monster doubles in speed, and the user gains a life.

 ## Issues